cosmetic teeth filling in coimbatore

 LINGUAL FRENUM/TONGUE TIE

-Imbalanced functional movements can also affect oral hygiene and systemic health.
+Unbalanced functional movements can also affect oral hygiene and systemic health.

 IMPACTS OF HIGH FRENAL ATTACHEMNT: